surge-synthesizer/surge/doc/Architecture.md

 # Hosts

 The three traditional hosts (VST2, 3 and AU) are pretty straight forward.
-The VST3 needs some love still.

 The headless host makes an executable out of surge without a UI attached.
 Right now it is primarily used for debugging and testing.